August 2009

 able to travel wherever we want and for as long as we please, since

-our possessions and making sure we complete our summer home maintenance
+our possessions and making sure we complete our summer home

 projects.
-Maybe it
+So it

 which is healing over several months.
 Whatever it is, we're